Updated April 2026

 Q12: Can you add KPV to the GLOW Stack?

 Yes.
-The four-peptide extension is often called KLOW for inflammation-heavy contexts.
+The four-peptide extension is often called KLOW for inflammation-heavy contexts and adds the KPV Protocol.

 Q14: Is this medical advice?